petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 The values for these parameters, along with some others, define the HTML `<input>` tag for the form field.
 Importantly, the `max` and `min` values that the user can select are hard coded right now.
 You'll [change this later](#add-custom-settings-to-the-form-field).
 The field's `value` is defined using a ternary operator: if a value is entered, use it.
 Otherwise use the predefined value.

-Whenever the user drags the slider, the `onInput` event listener fires, setting the current value of the slider and calling the `onChange` function to alert the parent component of the change.
+When the user drags the slider, the `onInput` event listener fires, setting the current value of the slider and calling the `onChange` function to alert the parent component of the change.

 ```{literalinclude} ./writing-a-custom-form-field-type/resources/liferay-c2p9.zip/c2p9-impl/src/main/resources/META-INF/resources/C2P9/Slider.es.js
    :dedent: 0